Christine Friedenreich: Career and research

-Friedenreich began studying the role of physical activity in the development of cancer in the 1990's.
+Friedenreich began studying the role of physical activity in the development of cancer in the 1990s.
 Since then, she has conducted over 40 studies showing the benefits of physical activity in the reduction of risk to cancer and improved rehabilitation after cancer diagnosis.
 She has published hundreds of academic papers and her works have been cited over 12,000 times.
 She led the ALPHA trial (Alberta Physical Activity and Breast Cancer Prevention Trial), the first intervention trial for exercise and breast cancer prevention in Canada.
 The Alpha trial, which began in 2003, evaluated how a consistent year long exercise routine influenced biomarkers associated with breast cancer.
 This study included 320 post menopausal women.
 Friedenreich also conducted the BETA trial (Breast Cancer and Exercise Trial in Alberta) in 2010.
 The BETA trial analyzed how 150 and 300 minutes of weekly aerobic exercise impacted body fat levels and associated breast cancer biomarkers in 400 women.
 The randomized selection of women who exercised for 300 minutes a week were more likely to lose body fat compared to women who exercised for 150 minutes a week.
 Friedenreich worked with the World Health Organization to establish new physical activity guidelines in 2020.
 She continues to conduct research and teach in Canada.